Important information for Materials applicants

 When completing the Oxford application form, in the 'Supporting Documents' section entitled 'Statement of purpose/research proposal/personal statement', Materials DPhil applicants must list in order of preference up to four preferred research topics/supervisors selected from those advertised on the present webpages, while Materials MSc(Research) applicants must list in order of preference up to two preferred research topics/supervisors selected from those advertised on the present webpages.
 Normally, up to these limits, each lead supervisor you identify will consider your application and we guarantee that at least one of these will do so.
 In addition you must include a short statement (up to 400 words) to outline your research interests and indicate the rationale behind your choice of projects.
 We do not require a research proposal.

 For further information see the "How to Apply" section of the prospectus entry for the relevant Materials research degree programme.

 If you wish to learn more about a specific project you may e-mail the relevant supervisor.

-In the present Materials 'Projects Available' webpages we describe available projects in two categories, 'Funded Projects' and 'All Projects'.
+In the present Materials 'Projects Available' webpages we describe available projects in two categories, 'Funded Projects & Potentially-funded Projects' and 'All Projects'.
 The former includes only projects with either secured earmarked funding or the possibility that funding currently under discussion with a sponsor might be secured during the next few months.
 Generally the projects do not have specific deadlines as we intend to consider applicants within the University of Oxford's Graduate Admissions standard application fields.

-Some of the descriptions on this website are of projects that carry earmarked funding and in these cases the eligibility of Home/Republic of Ireland (ROI)/Islands and International applicants is indicated.
+Some of the descriptions on this website are of projects that carry secured earmarked funding and in these cases the eligibility of UK / Republic of Ireland and International applicants is indicated.
 EU applicants are included in the International category.
 These categories and the associated fee status classifications of ‘Home’ or ‘Overseas’ are set by the University.

 Normally International students will require a visa and, for Materials Science, an ATAS certificate.
 Information is provided via the the University's Visa and Immigration webpages.
 Further information is given in our guide for International applicants (see below).